On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Proof of propositions in Section

 which remains equal for both graphs. \item After the final sub-iteration, we have

 which remains equal for both graphs. \item The Tripartite WL-test terminates after one iteration since no further node pairs are separated. \end{itemize}

 The Tripartite WL-test returns $C^{0,\cdot}$, which is the same for both instances.
 Thus, we conclude that the two graphs are not separated, with variables and constraints correspondingly indexed.
-By Proposition~\ref{prop:message_passing_GNN_has_equal_separation_power}, we conclude that, in both the node-level and graph-level cases, tripartite message-passing GNNs cannot separate the two instances.
+By Proposition~\ref{prop:message_passing_GNN_has_equal_separation_power}, we conclude that, in both the node-level and graph-level cases, tripartite MP-GNNs cannot separate the two instances.

-Therefore, we conclude that tripartite message-passing GNNs cannot approximate the optimal solution or optimal value for non-convex QCQP instances (even QP instances).
-To demonstrate that tripartite message-passing GNNs cannot accurately predict feasibility, we slightly modify the two instances:
+Therefore, we conclude that tripartite MP-GNNs cannot approximate the optimal solution or optimal value for non-convex QCQP instances (even QP instances).
+To demonstrate that tripartite MP-GNNs cannot accurately predict feasibility, we slightly modify the two instances:

 \begin{proof}[Proof of Proposition \ref{prop:can_not_represent_non_convex}] We reconstruct the objective as a constraint.
 Specifically, consider the following two instances:

 and

 Clearly, instance \ref{eq:non_convex_instance_1f} is not feasible, while instance \ref{eq:non_convex_instance_2f} is feasible.